goncalo-oliveira/channels/README.md

     {
         /*
-        if MyData[] is sent to the handler, this method is spawned through multiple threads to improve speed but there's no guarantee on the order of the execution */
+        if MyData[] is sent to the handler, this method is spawned through multiple threads to improve speed but there's no guarantee in the order of execution */
     }
 }